Student Employment Procedures UPPS No. 07.07.03

 c. complement and strengthen the educational program and support the educational goals of the student.

 a.
-Undergraduate Instructional Assistants are employed by an academic department and paid from faculty salaries, but are not reported as the "teacher of record."
-Undergraduate instructional assistants are responsible for a specific group of students and assign some portion of these same students' grades.
-Additional Texas State requirements include enrollment in six semester credit hours †in an undergraduate degree program (except for the final semester of enrollment), classification as an undergraduate student, and teaching duties.
+Undergraduate Instructional Assistants – employed by an academic department and are responsible for a specific group of students.
+Additional Texas State requirements include enrollment in six semester credit hours in an undergraduate degree program (except for the final semester of enrollment), classification as an undergraduate student, and teaching duties.
 They are appointed via a Personnel Change Request (PCR) and paid an hourly rate on a semi-monthly basis from approved time entry.

 b.
-Regular Wage Student Employees are student workers who do not meet the criteria for undergraduate instructional assistants and are not paid from federal or state work study funds.
+Regular-Wage Student Employees – student workers who a) do not meet the criteria for undergraduate instructional assistants and are not paid from federal or state work-study funds, or b) do not meet the criteria for graduate student assistantships outlined in UPPS No. 07.07.06, Salaried Graduate Student Employment Procedures.
 They are appointed via PCR and paid an hourly rate on a semi-monthly basis from approved time entry.

 c.
-Work Study Student Employees are any student workers who do not meet the criteria for undergraduate instructional assistants and are paid from federal or state work study funds.
+Work-Study Student Employees – any student workers who a) do not meet the criteria for undergraduate instructional assistants and are paid from federal or state work-study funds, or b) do not meet the criteria for graduate student assistantships outlined in UPPS No. 07.07.06, Salaried Graduate Student Employment Procedures.
 They are appointed via PCR and paid an hourly rate on a semi-monthly basis from approved time entry.

-02.02 Department head is either the account manager or a designee.
+02.02 Department head – either the account manager or a designee.

-All vacant positions for student employees must be posted by the hiring manager or authorized delegate on Jobs4Cats, which can be found on the Career Services website.
+All vacant positions for student employees must be posted by the department head or authorized delegate on Jobs4Cats, which can be found on the Career Services website.
 All vacant positions must be posted for a minimum of three business days or until the positions are filled, excluding university holidays or closure days.

-In all cases, the department head will decide who is hired according to the positionís qualifications and standards.
+In all cases, the department head will decide who is hired according to the position’s qualifications and standards.

 a.
-For all student employee appointments, the department head must forward a PCR and the required support documents to the Human Resources-Master Data Center (HR-MDC).
-Instructions and forms are provided at the following link: http://www.hr.txstate.edu/hrmasterdatacenter.html.
+For all student employee appointments, the department head must forward a PCR and the required support documents to Human Resources (see instructions and forms on the HR Master Data Center website).

 b.
-If paid from federal or state work study funds, the student will complete the Work Study Eligibility Notification and forward to Financial Aid and Scholarships (FAS) and the department head will send the PCR with required support documents to the HR-MDC.
+If paid from federal or state work-study funds, the student will complete the Work Study Authorization and forward to Financial Aid and Scholarships (FAS) and the hiring department head will send the PCR with required support documents to Human Resources.

 c.
-HR-MDC will not process the student appointment until the student submits all required paperwork.
-It is the department headís responsibility to ensure required paperwork is completed and submitted to the HR-MDC by published deadlines.
+Human Resources will not process the student appointment until the student submits all required paperwork.
+It is the department head’s responsibility to ensure required paperwork is completed and submitted to Human Resources by published PCR deadlines.

 d.
 In all cases, students with an hourly appointment cannot hold a monthly, salaried appointment at the same time.

 b.
-The department head will ensure that the departmental budget contains sufficient student wage funds to pay student employees hired on ďregular student wages.Ē
+The department head will ensure that the departmental budget contains sufficient student wage funds to pay student employees hired on “regular student wages.”

 c.
-For students hired on the work study program, the department head will budget funds for the appropriate percentage of matching funds, as designated annually by Presidentís Cabinet for budget accounts with fund 20200010XX and above.
+For students hired on the work-study program, the department head will budget funds for the appropriate percentage of matching funds, as designated annually by President’s Cabinet for budget accounts with fund 20200010XX and above.

 d.
 Career Services will provide the President's Cabinet with an annual report reflecting the student's name, division and hourly wage rate for those student employees paid on the October payroll at a rate higher than the designated pay schedule limit.